manticoresoftware/manticoresearch-buddy/README.md

 There is a `GenericError` class that implements the `setResponseError` and `getResponseError` methods.
 If you want to provide a user-friendly error message, you can use the `setResponseError` method or create an exception with `GenericError::create('User-friendly error message goes here')`.
 It's important to note that the default exception message will not be included in the user response, but rather in the Manticore log file.

-### Steps example of command creation
+### Steps for creating a new command

-Great!
-Let's take a look at an example of creating the abstract RESTORE command:
+Let's now take a look at an example of creating the abstract RESTORE command:

 1. First, create a directory with our command namespace src/Restore and implement the `Request` and `Executor` classes.